berteh/ScribusGenerator/README.md

 ---------
 It is possible to run Scribus Generator from the command line, and it's fast!
 Great to automate your workflow or integrate with other tools.

 Please note only the SLA generation works from the command line.
-PDF generation is at the moment not suppoted from the Scribus Generator command line.
+PDF generation is at the moment not supported from the Scribus Generator command line.

 Find all needed information from the script help: ``./ScribusGeneratorCLI.py --help``